 Neighbourhood Goods Market at the Old Biscuit Mill in Woodstock is open every weekend and is very popular with locals.
 Browse the wonderful array of food traders and producers, eat at communal tables and shop the wares of local artisans and designers.

 Oranjezitch City Farm Market gathers on weekend mornings under tented roofs at Granger Bay on the V&A Waterfront.
 It’s fun for food shopping and eating, offering global flavours and locally grown produce.
-You’ll also find lifestyle stalls with crafts and souvenirs, all with a view of the sea.
+Things to do in Cape Town when it rains

 Spa Days